maciejskorski/GreatRecessionNews/README.md

 The authors don't share the source data neither the list of articles.
 The corpus can be only interacted through paid plans of Sketch Engine.

 This repository offers an alternative by publishing digital identifiers (urls) of the documents used in the corpus.
-In addition, it demonstrates how to retrieve the full data for non-commerical purposes from public content or through APIs for developers.
+The content can be further retrieved for non-commerical purposes through APIs for developers or scrappers.

 ## Data Description